Actindo-AG/Documentation/ActindoWorkFlow/Operation/02_ManageTriggers.md

 4. Enter a descriptive name for the trigger in the *Name* field.
     The entered name is displayed above the trigger input line.

 5. Enter the applicable namespace of the desired entity in the *Model* field, for example the entity PIM product corresponds to the data model Actindo.Modules.Actindo.PIM.Models.PIMProduct.
-The model should be equivalent to the *Data model* defined in the start place of the workflow, see [Create a workflow](../Operation/01_ManageWorkflows.md#create-a-workflow).
+Make sure that the model defined in the trigger is used as the data container for the start place of the workflow, see [Create a workflow](../Operation/01_ManageWorkflows.md#create-a-workflow).
 By entering the model, replace the dots with backslashes, for example **Actindo\Modules\Actindo\PIM\Models\PIMProduct**.
     The entered namespace is displayed to the right of the trigger name above the trigger input line.

     > [Info] You can take the data models from the related data models under *Dev Tools > API > Tab DATA MODELS*.